drjuls/AMBiT/INSTALL.md

   provides a separate development package or SDK, be sure it has been installed.
 ```

-This error occurs when you have installed on of AMBiT's external dependencies in a non-standard
+This error occurs when you have installed one of AMBiT's external dependencies in a non-standard
 location (e.g. not in `/usr/lib` or similar global locations).
+It also occurs if the dependency is not installed at all.

 **Fix**: All of AMBiT's external dependencies have native support for CMake, so ensure the
 directories where the problem package is installed has one of the `.cmake` files mentioned in the